wonjae-lee-2/scripts/README.md

 5. Create a bucket `lee-bigquery` in GCS.

 6. Create and download the service account key with an owner role.

+## Azure

+1. Create an Azure Analysis Services server with the name `azas1` in the location `East US`.
+During the set-up, create a stoarge account with the name `azas1backup` in the same location.

 ## Rclone